j-cr/speck/README.md

   [] ...)

-;; you can add names to arguments, though it is optional:
+;; you can add names to the arguments, though it is optional:
 (defn fraction
   #|[numerator :- int?, denominator :- pos?  =>  ratio?]
   [num den] ...)